placemark/placemark/packages/play/README.md

 5. Visit [http://localhost:3000](http://localhost:3000)

-If you're planning to run this often or publicly, take care to secure your tokens better, and consider copying and revising the `.env.sample` file.
+If you're planning to run this often or publicly, take care to secure your tokens better by adding [URL restrictions to the Mapbox token](https://docs.mapbox.com/help/getting-started/access-tokens/#url-restrictions) and setting allowed Referrer Hostnames to the Geocode Earth one, and consider copying and revising the `.env.sample` file.